Speeqw/pengdi.github.io/README.md

 **Fun Facts:**
 - 💃 I love dancing and practicing yoga in my free time.
 I'm also an avid fan of TV series!
 - 🏃‍♂️ I enjoy trying out a wide variety of sports.
-- 😴 I firmly believe in the power of rest and aim for over 9 hours of sleep each night.
+- 😴 I get over 9 hours of sleep per day!

 **Latest Update:**
 I'm currently deepening my skills in **Python** and navigating the challenging but exciting journey of **PhD applications**.